hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 signatures, after which the sectorized key is exhausted.

-In addition to avoiding an increased signature size; when unique seeds are utilized sectorization breaks a given S-HBS key/state into multiple independent fragments that can be managed as independent objects.
+In addition to avoiding an increased signature size; when unique seeds are utilized sectorization breaks a given Stateful HBS key/state into multiple independent fragments that can be managed as independent objects.
 As a result, system operators MAY distribute sectors to multiple cryptographic devices, allowing for performance scaling, and resiliency/availability, while only requiring them